Admission to UNCG

 Record Maintenance and Correspondence

-Records for students with disabilities are maintained in the ODS office until 5 years after the last semester of enrollment.
+Records for students with disabilities are maintained in the OARS office until 5 years after the last semester of enrollment.
 Documents that relate to the student’s disability are not a part of the academic record in the Registrar’s Office.
 Disability documentation and release of information is governed by the Family Educational Rights and Privacy Act (FERPA).
 An explanation of FERPA and policies governing release of records may be accessed at The Registrar’s Office.
-The ODS maintains a secure computer database.
+The OARS maintains a secure computer database.

 - Students are responsible for checking their e-mail accounts for announcements regarding upcoming events as well as registration deadlines.